Professor of Law and Associate Dean for Research and Faculty Development

 Veronica Fynn Bruey

-Seattle University School of Law, USA
+Affiliate Faculty, Seattle University School of Law, UNITED STATES

 Veronica Fynn Bruey is an award-winning scholar with an extensive interdisciplinary educational background in science, arts, public health and law from across four continents.
 A global researcher, Fynn Bruey has conducted studies, taught, consulted on projects and spoken at international conferences in over 20 countries.
 She has published two books, two children’s books, several book chapters and peer-review journal articles.
 She is the founder and editor-in-chief of the Journal of Internal Displacement, the only scholastic platform dedicated to the plight of displaced peoples, globally.
 Since 2011, as the Director of Flowers School of Public Health and Health Sciences, Fynn Bruey designs and teaches a variety of courses in global health and professional development.
 In 2014, Fynn Bruey was appointed a senior researcher of the Centre for Policy in Liberia, the only policy think-tank in Liberia.
 She recently created a Law and Society’s Collaborative Research Network called “Displaced Peoples”, which comprises over 26 international academic experts.
 Currently, she teaches public international law and Law, Social Justice and Ethics as an adjunct professor at the Seattle University School of Law.
 Fynn Bruey is a born and bred Liberian war survivor.